Ezra4no1/Powershell_Scripts/README.md

 I found the default version of Powershell that came with Windows 2008R2 and above would need to work with my my scripts when a new version of Powershell wasn't installed on the server - hence 5.x and ISE.

+When possible, I will use my Powershell session credentials to run a Powershell script during my employment.
+Since most of my work was from an Admin workstation, using elevated privileges, it was just easier for me to use the session credentials than having to be prompted from Powershell to manually enter my credentials.
+As such my scripts are written with this in mind.
+Times when I needed a script to test service accounts, that script was written to prompt the user to enter this information.

 09/29/2023
 This Readme file is a work in progress.